 Work Off the Turkey at Fithouse

-If you've eaten your way through NYC all weekend, burn off some steam and calories at Fithouse in TriBeca.
-Fithouse is an all-class fitness club featuring great workouts in a stylish environment; and movement formats range from barre, to dance, high intensity interval training (known as HIIT), sculpt (total body conditioning), boxing, kettlebells, to all iterations of yoga (gentle, hot yoga, flowy).
-We highly recommend our editors' favorite: Cardio Bounce.
+If you've eaten your way through the city all weekend, burn off some steam and calories at Fithouse in Tribeca.
+Fithouse is an all-class fitness club featuring great workouts in a stylish environment.
+Movement formats include barre, dance, high-intensity interval training (known as HIIT), sculpt (total body conditioning), boxing, kettlebells, and all iterations of yoga.

 Because Thanksgiving is also about being grateful for what we have and helping others who are more vulnerable, the long holiday weekend is the perfect time to volunteer.
-For over 18 years, FeedingNYC has delivered over 80,000 boxes filled with a frozen turkey all the fixings to cook a Thanksgiving meal to families in need in NYC.
+For over 18 years, FeedingNYC has delivered over 80,000 boxes filled with a frozen turkey and all the fixings to cook a Thanksgiving meal to families in need in New York.

 Peruse the Turnstyle Underground Market

 This unique, underground food and retail market spans an entire city block, and you don't need a metro card to browse its offerings.
 To get to Turnstyle Underground Market (which is open for breakfast, lunch, and dinner), choose from one of seven street-level entrances located beneath 8th Avenue––between 57th and 58th Streets.
 There, indulge in everything from dumplings, pasta, bubble tea, pizza to Bolivian fare.
 Shops include a pet supply, stationery, and a wine and spirits shop.

 Hop on a Holiday Nostalgia Ride with New York Transit Museum